jpritikin/coach/content/docs/staff/joshua/_index.md

 {{% /columns %}}

-**Long-lost clients program**:
+{{% details "Long-lost clients program" %}}
-If we haven't had an appointment for more than 6 months then you get a free hour.
+If we haven't had an appointment for more than 6 months then you can receive a free hour.

 1. Make the booking as usual.
 2. Let me know that you wish to avail this offer during the session.
+{{% /details %}}

 ## Zoom link